ec-jrc/lisflood-utilities/README.md

 # Methods

-The script carries out the following steps to obtain the six fractions (forest, sealed, irrigation [no rice], rice, water, and other) using HILDA+ and HYDE on a yearly basis:
+The script carries out the following steps to obtain the six fractions (forest, sealed, irrigation [no rice], rice, water, and other) on a yearly basis using HILDA+ and HYDE:
 1. Loads and resamples the global 1-km HILDA+ data to the clone map resolution and calculates the water, forest, sealed, and other fractions.
 1. Loads and resamples the global 0.083° HYDE data to the clone map resolution.
 1. Fixes HYDE fractions exceeding 1.
 1. Makes sure the HYDE cropland fraction does not exceed the HILDA+ other fraction and calculates the rice and irrigation (no rice) fractions.
 1. Makes sure the sum of the five non-other fractions is <1 and calculates the other fraction.
 1. The water fraction will be replaced with GSWE data and the other five fractions will be rescaled accordingly.
-However, if the the water fraction is 1, the other fractions cannot be adjusted, as they will all be 0.
-As a workaround, we reduce the initial water fraction by a tiny amount while increasing the other fractions by a tiny amount using interpolated (non-zero) values.
+However, if the the water fraction is 1, the non-water fractions cannot be adjusted, as they will all be 0.
+Therefore, we increase the non-water fractions by a tiny amount using interpolated (non-zero) values.
 1. Makes sure the sum of the fractions is 1.

-The script carries out the following steps to adjust the six yearly fractions using GSWE on a monthly basis:
+The script carries out the following steps to adjust the six yearly fractions on a monthly basis using GSWE:
 1. Loads and resamples the global 1-km GSWE data to the clone map resolution.
 1. Updates the water fraction using the GSWE data.
 1. Adjusts the other five fractions according to the updated water fraction.